AppliedBioinformatics/pan_genome_scripts/README.md

 Python scripts for constructing pangenomes using the iterative mapping style for the Bioinformatics Methods Book chapter

-Please contact PhilippBayer for any comments, questions and queries regarding the scripts
+Please contact @philippbayer for any comments, questions and queries regarding the scripts

 # splitFiles.py
 This script is used to split the unmapped fastq files into R1, R2 and unpaired reads for assembly by MaSuRCA.